Informatics122-Team3/netboard/README.md

         hostUsername: "darksteelknight",
     }
     ```
-    - **Note:** if `darksteelknight` exists in the player lobby, this will spawn an `ActiveGameThread` between `desoron` and `darksteelknight`.
-This will also remove `darksteelknight` from the player lobby.
+    - **Note:** if `darksteelknight` exists in the player lobby, an `ActiveGameThread` between `desoron` and `darksteelknight` will spawn. `darksteelknight` will also be removed from the player lobby.
-4. The client wishes to send a board update to an ActiveGameThread or vice versa:
+4. The client wishes to apply a move to the board and send it to its ActiveGameThread:

+    ```javascript
+    {
+        messageType: "applymove",
+        Piece: thePiece,
+        newX: 3,
+        newY: 4,
+        isConnected: True
+    }
+    ```
+5. An ActiveGameThread wishes to send a board update to one (or both) of its clients:

     ```javascript
     {